InsertKoinIO/koin/docs/reference/koin-android/scope.md

 }
 ```

-We can also setting up a retained scope (backed by a ViewModel lifecycle) with the following:
+We can also to setting up a retained scope (backed by a ViewModel lifecycle) with the following:

 ```kotlin
 class MyActivity() : AppCompatActivity(contentLayoutId), AndroidScopeComponent {